 The values in the popup can be inline edited with a tap.
 Enter measurements in any units and they will be automatically converted to match the document units you have selected in the Workspace Settings.
 You can also enter percentages and the app will calculate the matching values for you.

 Scale is a multiplier that defines how big an object is in real life as compared to its size on screen.
 Popular scales for model airplanes, for example, are 1:24 or 1:72, which indicates that the drawing is 1/72nd of the real size.

-A giant part of Precision that affects every tool and guide in the app, you can set your Drawing Scale and Units by touching the ratio / units button just to the left of Measure.
-(You can also access it from the Settings gear on the status bar.)
+A giant part of the app's Precision toolset that affects every tool and guide in the app, you can set your Drawing Scale and Units by touching the ratio / units button just to the left of Measure.
+You can also access it from the Settings gear on the status bar.

 The Workspace tab of the Settings menu will appear - find Drawing Scale and tap one of the popular scale shortcuts or enter your own scale.
 Be sure to set your Units at the same time, just below Drawing Scale, or it will revert to your Units set.

 - At 100% zoom level, a 1:1 ratio on the iPad is true-to-life.
 Place a ruler on the screen and 1:1 in will actually be 1 inch both on ruler and on screen.